Drain and Sewer

 Water quality is no small issue.
 Considering how much we rely on water for various chores during the day—from bathing to cooking—it’s critical that your water supply be clean and clear of contaminants and pollutants.
 But is yours?
 It can be tough to know exactly what the status of your water supply is without professional water testing (we do that, too!).
 Our water filtration system service often begins with an evaluation of your water quality because there are several different options available to homeowners today, ranging from carbon filters to reverse osmosis systems.

 Let our Master Plumbers be your guide to improving the water that you drink, bathe in, and cook with.
 We have been Flowing Along Since 1920!, and in 90 + years that we’ve been in business, we have learned how important our customers are to our success.
-Call us for water filtration system installation, replacement, repair or maintenance in Kansas City, MO or the surrounding areas.
-Contact the Kansas City, MO plumber at Lutz Plumbing, Inc. to schedule water filtration and treatment services.
+Call us for water filtration system installation, replacement, repair or maintenance in Kansas City or the surrounding areas.
+Contact the Kansas City plumber at Lutz Plumbing, Inc. to schedule water filtration and treatment services.

 What’s Wrong with Your Water?

 It’s not always easy to tell, and only a professional water test will be able to give you the information that you need to make a decision.
 Before setting up a water filtration system, the Kansas City plumbers at Lutz Plumbing, Inc. test for these common water issues:

 - Chlorine and fluoride are often put into water supplies for disinfection, but if you don’t want them in your water, you can install a water filtration system that will give you full control.

 - From barium and chromium to selenium, lead, and copper, there are plenty of metals that can infiltrate your water supply.
 While not everything is dangerous in small quantities, it’s important to know the levels so that you can decide what you want and don’t want in your water supply.